-Here are a few tip-top tips to deliver an event planning cover letter they’ll just love:
+Here is how to write an event planning cover letter they’ll just love:

-- Explain why this particular event agency excites you.
+- Explain why this particular event job is just right for you.

 Still not sure how to write a compelling cover letter?
 Want to see examples of well-written samples?
 Read our guide: How to Write a Cover Letter [Complete Guide With Examples]